openkylin/ceph/doc/dev/developer_guide/basic-workflow.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The commands in this section configure your local git environment so that it generates "Signed-off-by:" tags.
-They also set up your local environment so that it can stay synchronized with the upstream repository.
+These commands also set up your local environment so that it can stay synchronized with the upstream repository.

 These commands are necessary only during the initial setup of your local working copy.
 Another way to say that is "These commands are necessary